RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright.md

 This also makes sense.
-If a greeting card company pays a writer to create poems to be printed on its greeding cards, then the company should own the copyrights to the poems, unless the writer and the company have agreed otherwise in a signed writing.
+If a greeting card company pays a writer to create poems to be printed on its greeting cards, then the company should own the copyrights to the poems, unless the writer and the company have agreed otherwise in a signed writing.